 Vice Mayor Luna is an active member of numerous boards and committees not only locally, but nationwide.
 He has been an active member of the National League of Cities since taking office.
 He was named chair of the Information Technology and Communication Committee for 2017 after serving as Vice Chair of the committee in 2016.
-He serves with Councilmember Chris Glover on the NLC Board of Directors and is also a member of the NLC Hispanic Elected Local Officials Board of Directors.
+He serves with Councilmember Chris Glover on the NLC Board of Directors and is also the Second Vice President of the NLC Hispanic Elected Local Officials Board of Directors.
 Locally, Luna is the chair of the Mesa Community College at Red Mountain Community Advisory Committee and was the past chair of the City of Mesa Human Relation Advisory Board.

 Luna has also been recognized for his community involvement with numerous awards, including the Mesa United Way Volunteer of the Year Award in 2006, the City of Mesa National Emergency Preparedness Recognition in 2007, the National Academy of Television Arts and Sciences Silver Circle Society, the NAACP East Valley Chapter Humanitarian Award in 2008, Arizona Hispanic School Administration's Outstanding Administrator Award in 2008, the Valle del Sol Hall of Fame Award in 2011 and the Mesa United Way Spirit of Mesa Award in 2012.
 He was also named the City of Mesa's Citizen of the Year in 2012.